A Message from DDRCC Director, Eugene B. Chang, M.D.

 The gut microbial organ plays a vital role in shaping our immune and metabolic systems.
 Like any other organ of the body, perturbations in its development and function caused by environmental, dietary, or lifestyle factors can have disastrous repercussions and result in the development of acute and chronic diseases.

 This knowledge can now be exploited to gain a better understanding of how immunological and metabolic homeostasis can be restored.
 As a result, we are approaching a new era of discovery that will lead to microbiome-based interventions and diagnostics that will become the future tools of precision medicine—and ultimately lead to improved clinical outcomes and the prevention and cure of many diseases.

 Our Unique Focus

 Most digestive disease research centers excel in one main area of research.
-At the University of Chicago DDRCC, we are at the forefront of research in three fields, and all three are led by well-known investigators: Drs.
-Eugene Chang and Jerry Turner in inflammatory bowel diseases, Dr. Bana Jabri in Celiac disease, and Dr. Cathryn Nagler in food allergy.
+At the University of Chicago DDRCC, we are at the forefront of research in three fields, and all three are led by well-known investigators: Dr. Eugene Chang in inflammatory bowel diseases, Dr. Bana Jabri in Celiac disease, and Dr. Cathryn Nagler in food allergy.
 Our program is closely integrated with the clinical IBD and gastroenterology groups at the University of Chicago.